 Typological Species Concept

-In this concept, there are a number of varieties of living organisms of finite types that exist on the earth.
-These types don’t have any relationship with each other.
-These types are termed as species.
+In this concept, there is a finite number of varieties of living organisms that exist on earth.
+These types don’t exhibit any relationship with each other.
+Such varieties are termed as species.
 This inequality is regarded as an unimportant and irrelevant phenomenon.

-Morpho species concept defines the species can be differentiated from other species by their physical features and can be identified by their morphological attributes.
+Morphospecies concept states that the species can be differentiated from other species by their physical features and can be identified by their morphological attributes.
 So, this is called as the morphological species concept.

 - Reproductive community: For the purpose of reproduction the individuals of a species recognize each other as potential mates.